erodozer/BepInEx.UnityInput/README.md

 # BepInEx.UnityInput

-Adds a Harmony hooks so that BepInEx plugins may intercept Unity's Global Input system.
+Adds Harmony hooks so that BepInEx plugins may intercept Unity's Global Input system.

 Development for this largely stems from interest of extending functionality of Illusion games, such as Koikatsu, which extensively make use of `UnityEngine.Input` in places where by best practice it shouldn't.
-In areas where you wish to use original game functionality and through the simulation of button presses on the UI, you may need to occasionally force an Input state.
+In areas where you wish to use original game functionality through the simulation of button presses on the UI, you may need to occasionally fake an Input state.

 ## Requirements